-According to the several theories of evolutions, living organisms alter their physical and anatomical structure over a long period of time for greater adaptations to the growing environment.
+According to several theories of evolutions, living organisms alter their physical and anatomical structure over a long period for greater adaptations to the changing environment.
 Evolution resulted in speciation.
-The new species starts to reproduce their young ones.
-Evolution of life on earth is not about the elimination of one species and arising of another; it is about the emerging of new species with adaptation from the existing species.
+The new species start to reproduce.
+Evolution of life on earth is not about the elimination of one species and arising of another but it is about emerging of new species with adaptation from the existing species.
 This new species may or may not be better than the older ones.
 Thus, evolution should not always be equated with progress.

 Evolution vs Progress

 Evolution is the progressive alteration in inherited traits over large spans of time, usually over generations.
 Environmental factors like temperature, climate, availability of resources, etc. had a great role in evolution.
 When an organism is required to utilize a niche, and they were not able to do so with their existing body design or structural components, evolution was initiated.
 Thus, we can say that evolution happened because the environment demanded modification to ensure survival and sustainability of the species, and not because the older version was defective.
 We can’t call this progress.

 Even though this is not the case in all instances, evolution enables an organism to adapt and thrive in an environment that was previously not favourable.
 Let us take a look at modern-day giraffes, these animals have extremely long necks and it enables them to reach higher into the trees for food.

 Ancestors of giraffes looked like gazelles, and they thrived in the grasslands of Africa 15 million years ago.
 Food was more abundant in the trees and the members that were able to exploit this opportunity passed on their genes and gradually over time, species with longer necks emerged.
 Eventually, they started to branch out into different species and the giraffe is the most successful among them today.